Ceramic vs stainless steel cookware

 1. Myth #1: Ceramic cookware doesn’t last long.

 Some think that ceramic coated cookware doesn’t match up to the others when it comes to longevity.
-Yes, the ceramic coating is fragile and may chip easier than others, but it is all in how you treat your cookware.
+Yes, the ceramic coating is thin, but it is very strong.
+However, it can chip if you dont use it correctly.
+There is an exception – Scanpan, this has a very robust Titanium Ceramic coating.

 One important rule when using ceramic coated cookware is to keep the heat at a low temperature.
 Turning the heat up too high could make food stick and cause you to scrape the pan.
 Speaking of scraping, try not to use utensils made of heavy metals because you run the risk of scraping your ceramic coating.